 Reminder: The date of a Partial Notice to Proceed is very important!
 All grantees must receive a Partial or Full Notice to Proceed before they can commit or expend any NBRC funds or match and cost share funds that are part of the NBRC funded project.

-A Partial Notice to Proceed (PNTP) can be utilized to cover the following expenses that may be incurred prior to a Full Notice to Proceed is issued:
+A Partial Notice to Proceed (PNTP) can be utilized to cover the following expenses that may be incurred prior to a Full Notice to Proceed is issued, in alignment with the project budget (SF424cbw):

-- LDD assistance (up to 1% of NBRC award; half of the 2% allowable LDD costs for project) - Tasks associated to complete NEPA including environmental consultants as approved by NBRC (scope, budget, timeline)
+- LDD assistance (From 2025 forward, no more than \$4,000 for projects of \$400,000 or less and up to 1% of an NBRC award over \$400,000.
+For projects prior to 2025, 1% of the budgeted LDD fee is allowable - Tasks associated to complete NEPA including environmental consultants as approved by NBRC (scope, budget, timeline).
+See detailed NEPA contract guidance above.